|Jose Mourinho's first major trophy; 2002-2003 UEFA Cup with Porto|

 E'too started his career with the academy of Real Madrid.
 Helayter played with Mallorca.
 He was a part of the famous REM line at Barcelona where he won two Champions' league titles.
 He moved to Inter Milan in 2009 and won a third Champions' league in 2009-2010.
 He won the African Player of the Year award a record four times: in 2003, 2004, 2005, and 2010.

 ST: Derlei (Brazil/UD Leiria/Porto)

 Derlei started playing in the lower levels of football in Brazil, but joined Portugal's U.D.
 Leiria in 1999.
-In 2002, he followed Jose Mourinho to Porto, where he would win both the UEFA Cup and the Champions' League.
+In 2002, he followed Jose Mourinho to Porto.
+He was the UEFA Cup top scorer in 2013 as Porto won the cup.
+He won the the Champions' League a year later.
 In 2005, he moved to Dynamo Moscow.
 He also played foe Benfica and Sporting CP.
 He was, therefore, one of the few players to have represented the Big Three of Portugal.

-Milito began his club career with Racing Club in 1999, and later moved to Italian side Genoa in 2003.
-In 2005 he was acquired by Spanish club Real Zaragoza, where he remained for three seasons, before returning to Genoa in 2008.
-His prolific goalscoring exploits during his second spell with Genoa earned him a move to defending Serie A champions Inter, where he was pivotal in the club's 2009–10 treble-winning season scoring 32 goals in all competitions including two goals in the 2010 UEFA Champions League Final.
-Earned 25 caps for Argentina, scoring 4 goals, and represented his country in two Copa América tournaments, winning a runners-up medal in 2007, and at the 2010 FIFA World Cup.
+Milito began his club career with Racing Club in 1999.
+In Europe, he played for Genoa and Real Zaragoza before joining Serie A champions Inter Milan, where he was pivotal in the club's 2009–10 treble-winning season scoring 32 goals in all competitions including two goals in the 2010 Champions League Final.
+Earned 25 caps for Argentina, scoring 4 goals, and represented his country in two Copa América tournaments, winning a runners-up medal in 2007, and at the 2010 World Cup.